TomLanphier/Stellar_Classification/README.md

 Figure 5.
 Accuracy values for 10 random forest models with redshift data omitted.

+DECISION: Based on all the models, we felt the random forest classification model was the best option for us to use in our dataset due to its highly accurate nature.
+This is a great model for datasets using numerical and categorical data (like our own), and although random forests can be a little hard to interpret, we felt that we could not ignore such a highly accurate model for future use.

 A SQL database was also created with multiple tables to store our stellar classification data and linked to our Jupyter Notebook file.
 Jupyter Notebook was also used to show the locations the stellar objects in a 3D plot.

 ## Dashboard